Fu-Dayuan/Fu-Dayuan/README.md

 todo: add publications.

+## 🎖 Competitions and Awards
+- National Scholarship in China (2021)
+- 2022-09: 🏆🏆 Achieved the 1st Award on SereTOD Challenge 2022 track 2, EMNLP 2022!

 <!--
 **Fu-Dayuan/Fu-Dayuan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.